 If you’re not in a position to deliver on gifts or host a virtual raffle, plan a special sale for customers and give them a code to redeem the offer.
 This is especially great for businesses that do online orders.

 The key?
 Making the percentage worth it.
 Your customers won’t feel appreciated by a 10% off coupon that only saves them a dollar or two.
 And the cost of your products or services heavily influences the deal you offer.
 Offering 30% off shoes at a store affects profits differently than 30% off a personal training session at a gym.

 Send an announcement the day the promo code starts working, clearly explaining when the offer will end.
 Send a text on the last day telling people it’s their last chance to get X percentage off.

 Announcement text example: Thanks for being one of our loyal customers [First Name].
 Use code ________ in our online store to get 40% off any item between 12/1 and 12/10.

 Above all, make it clear what items or services the percentage applies to, whether it’s one item with an order or the full order.
 People want the best deal possible, and if you fail to outline the limitations, you could really hurt your bottom line.

 Your “appreciation” won’t seem genuine if you fail to treat your customers or clients like individuals.
 So, to fully show customers that you care about them as an individual, personalize each message, at the very least with each recipient’s first name.
 Plus, the more customized each offer is to different groups of customers, the more beneficial that will be.

-To easily execute any of these customer appreciation promotions, sign up for Skipio’s free plan and enjoy unlimited 1-on-1 conversations after the automated messages go out.
+To easily execute any of these customer appreciation promotions, sign up for Skipio and enjoy 1-on-1 conversations after your automated messages go out.

 This post was originally published November 13, 2018 and was most recently updated on November 10, 2020.
 Each section was updated to better reflect current actions businesses can take amid the COVID-19 pandemic.